 - conducting a probable cause / identification hearing to ensure that you are not being falsely accused or improperly subject to extradition.

-Each of these steps is discussed at length in our article on Extradition from California.
+Each of these steps is discussed at length in our article on Extradition from California.5

-There are a variety of California legal defenses that come into play with extradition.
+There are a variety of California legal defenses that come into play to fight extradition.
 The two most common are that

 - there are fatal flaws with the extradition paperwork that will render the extradition invalid, and